Aeolian Hall (689 Fifth Avenue) - New York City

 The original contract, dated April 26, 1912, was for a two-manual organ having 32 ranks.
 (Rollin states 30.)
 In 1916, a Solo organ of five stops was added.

-In 1921, the organ was completed revised with a three-manual console that controlled Great, Swell, Choir, Solo, Antiphonal and Pedal Organs.
-Add a new entry above for this one.
+In 1921, the organ was completely revised with a new three-manual console that controlled Great, Swell, Choir, Solo, Antiphonal and Pedal Organs.
+See the above entry for the revised specification.

 Manual I – 61 notes, expressive (4-3/8" wind pressure)